John Christian Frederick Heyer: Career

-In 1829, he used his private funds, along with twenty two other stockholders (all Lutheran clergymen), to purchase the former Adams County Academy and form the Gettysburg Gymnasium, which would become Gettysburg College in 1832, at which time Heyer and his associates, through their private subscriptions, became the Patrons of Pennsylvania College at Gettysburg.
+In 1829, he used his private funds, along with that of twenty two other stockholders (all Lutheran clergymen), to purchase the former Adams County Academy and form the Gettysburg Gymnasium.
+It became Gettysburg College in 1832, at which time Heyer and his associates, through their private subscriptions, became the Patrons of Pennsylvania College at Gettysburg.
 Heyer was also elected to the first Board of Trustees, and was an occasional instructor at the Gymnasium.

 He was the first pastor of the First Evangelical Lutheran Church in Pittsburgh, established in 1837, which was the earliest English-speaking Lutheran congregation west of the Allegheny Mountains.
 He organized The First German Evangelical-Lutheran Congregation of Pittsburgh, a German-speaking congregation, one week later, on January 22, 1837.

 Missionary

-His wife and children remained in Friedens, Somerset County, Pennsylvania where Mrs. Mary Heyer died in 1839.
+His wife and children remained in Friedens, Somerset County, Pennsylvania, where his wife died in 1839.
 The following year, Heyer was asked to enter the foreign missions.
 Heyer was commissioned in 1841 by the Ministerium of Pennsylvania as the first foreign missionary of the American Lutheran churches.
-He studied Sanskrit and medicine in Baltimore, and set sail for India from Boston in 1841 with three other missionary couples on the ship Brenda, Captain Ward.
+He studied Sanskrit and medicine in Baltimore, and set sail for India from Boston in 1841 with three other missionary couples on the ship Brenda, under Captain Ward.

 Returning to the United States in 1845, he continued his missionary work and established St. John's Church in Baltimore.
 At the same time, he studied medicine, and obtained his M.D. from the University of Maryland School of Medicine in 1847.

 He traveled to India a second time in 1847, spending a decade, mainly in the Guntur district of Andhra Pradesh state, in southern India, where he ministered and performed yeoman service to the people there.
 Supported initially by the Pennsylvania Ministerium, and later by the Foreign Mission Board of the General Synod, Heyer was also encouraged and assisted by British government officials.
 He established a number of hospitals and a network of schools throughout the Guntur region.